Process Art Activity with Bell Pepper Stamps

 There are two ways to make pepper stamps as shown in the image above.

-- Leave the stem and pepper top intact to use as a large round stamp.
+- Leave the stem and pepper top intact like the red pepper, to use as a large round stamp.

-- Remove the stem completely from the pepper top to make a smaller stamp.
+- Remove the stem completely like the yellow pepper, to make a smaller stamp.

 1. Cut notches in the red pepper stamp to make flower petals.